jentery/508v3/tabletop.md

 Prior to seminar, please:
 * Read Mary Flanagan, "Critical Play and Responsible Design."
 * Scenario-prototype and playtest dynamics and interfaces for your game.
 Experiment with balances and settings, such as difficulty and the number of players, and also document people's embodied interactions and responses to playing your prototype.
 Determine what sort of graphics or other interface components your game needs.
 * Describe (~250 words, plus photographs and the like) the dynamics and interface(s) of your game.
-Speak to the social, affective and material relations it affords.
+Speak to the social, affective, and economic relations it affords.
 Where possible and relevant, note how your concept doc changed during the prototyping process.

 During seminar we will: